Ms.: Historical development and revival of the term

 In 1961, Sheila Michaels attempted to put the term into use when she saw what she thought was a typographical error on the address label of a copy of News & Letters sent to her roommate.
 Michaels "was looking for a title for a woman who did not 'belong' to a man."
-She knew the separation of the now common terms Miss and Mrs. had derived from Mistress, but one could not suggest that women use the original title with its now louche connotations.
+She knew the separation of the now common terms Miss and Mrs. had derived from Mistress, but one could not suggest that women use the word "mistress", which had acquired a slang meaning with louche connotations.
 Her efforts to promote use of a new honorific were at first ignored.

 Gloria Steinem, who founded the magazine Ms., popularising the term.

 In 1969, during a lull in an interview with The Feminists group on WBAI-FM radio in New York City, Michaels suggested the use of Ms. A friend of Gloria Steinem heard the interview and suggested it as a title for her new magazine.
 The magazine Ms. debuted on newsstands in January 1972, and its much-publicized name quickly led to widespread usage.
-In February 1972, the US Government Printing Office approved using Ms. in official government documents.
+In February 1972, the US Government Printing Office approved the use of Ms. in official government documents.
 In 1976, Marvel Comics introduced a new superhero named Ms. Marvel, billing her as the "first feminist superhero."

 Geraldine Ferraro, whose case encouraged the recognition of "Ms."

 Even several public opponents of such usage, including William Safire, were finally convinced that Ms. had earned a place in English by the case of US Congresswoman Geraldine Ferraro.
-Ferraro, a United States vice-presidential candidate in 1984, was a married woman who used her birth surname professionally rather than her husband's (Zaccaro).
+Ferraro, a United States vice-presidential candidate in 1984, was a married woman who, like many women, used her birth surname professionally rather than her husband's (Zaccaro).
 Safire, though saying "it breaks my heart," admitted in 1984 that it would be equally incorrect to call her "Miss Ferraro" (as she was married) or "Mrs. Ferraro" (as her husband was not "Mr. Ferraro")—and that calling her "Mrs. Zaccaro" would confuse the reader.